 This gave birth to the Cartesian Coordinate System and is still in use today, three centuries after Descartes’ death.

-These two coordinates are based on orientation and cannot be conceptualized in a three dimensional space.
+These two coordinates are based on orientation and cannot be conceptualised in a three dimensional space.
 In regards to the fly on the ceiling these coordinates would be measured if the fly were to rotate on its axis.

 The rotational axis around X is referred to as A, whilst the rotational axis around Y is referred to as B and whilst there is an additional rotational axis around Z, this axis is not commonly used in the machining process as it provides few additional benefits.